-Stop sea turtle farming
+Stop sea turtle farming and abuse

 Sea turtles are solitary, migratory creatures, born to swim long distances in clear waters.
 They are wild animals.
 Imagine the cruelty of trapping one in a tiny, filthy tank.
 Now imagine hundreds, even thousands.

 At the Cayman Turtle Farm, approximately 5,000 endangered green sea turtles are farmed for meat.
 Packed in filthy tanks, turtles get so sick and stressed they bite and maim each other.